ESTABLISHED 2006

 However, it could be that the most important foods are the thousands of medicinal compounds embedded in plants that regulate, modulate, and influence the billions of chemical reactions that occur in the body every second.
 These compounds?
 Phytonutrients.
 Which is why herbs are amazing nutrient-rich, functional plant foods, and one of the most important aspects of nutrition. 😉

-The only way to take advantage of these disease-fighting compounds is to focus on quality.
+The best way to take advantage of these disease-fighting compounds is to focus on quality.
 Plant foods grown without the use of agri-chemicals are abundant in those compounds that protect the body’s cells and fight off toxic invaders.
 With every bite, we literally program the body’s biology, right down at genome/DNA level, for health or disease.
 Eating healthy, species-appropriate 'food' is literally eating medicine.

 The key to wellness?
-Simple - remove the bad, add in the good
+Simple!
+Remove the bad, add in the good

 And would you believe, the body’s natural intelligence and healing mechanisms do the rest!
 We start by removing the cause (or causes) and then replacing what the body needs to thrive. ⁣⁣